The Lady Vanishes: Plot

-During the ensuing gunfight, Miss Froy tells Gilbert and Iris that she must get away as she is actually a spy.
-Just in case, she gives them a message (encoded in a tune) to deliver to the Foreign Office in Whitehall—the same tune that the murdered street musician performed for her.
-Miss Froy then runs into the forest and those on the train are not sure whether or not she is shot.
-Todhunter attempts to surrender, waving a white handkerchief, and is shot dead.
-Gilbert and Caldicott then commandeer the locomotive, but the knocked out soldier wakes up and threatens the rest of the guests.
-The nun escapes through a side door and changes the tracks but is shot in the leg; however, Caldicott and Gilbert manage to pull her up into the train before she is left behind.
+During the ensuing gunfight, Miss Froy tells Gilbert and Iris that she must get away as she is actually a British spy.
+Just in case, she gives them a message (encoded in a tune) to deliver to the Foreign Office in Whitehall — the same tune that the murdered street musician performed for her.
+Miss Froy then runs into the forest, and those on the train don't know whether or not she is shot.
+Todhunter attempts to surrender, waving a white handkerchief, but is shot dead.
+Gilbert and Caldicott commandeer the locomotive, but the knocked-out soldier wakes up and threatens the rest of the guests.
+The false nun escapes through a side door and switches the tracks but is shot in the leg.
+However, Gilbert and Caldicott manage to pull her up into the train before she is left behind.

 In London, Charters and Caldicott discover the Test Match has been cancelled due to flooding.
-Seeing her fiancé from a distance, Iris jumps into a cab with Gilbert.
-He kisses her.
+Seeing her fiancé from a distance at the station, Iris jumps into a cab with Gilbert, who kisses her.
 They arrive at the Foreign Office, but in the waiting room Gilbert realizes he cannot remember the vital tune.
-As they are led into the office, Gilbert and Iris then hear it.
-The doors open, revealing Miss Froy is playing the tune on a piano.
+As they are led into the office, Gilbert and Iris hear it.
+The doors open, revealing Miss Froy playing the tune on a piano.